yabellini/docs.carpentries.org/topic_folders/hosts_instructors/index.rst

 In both cases, the host site is expected to pay for instructor travel (if needed) and cover local costs.
-For a centrally organised workshop, there is a fee if the organiser is not already a Carpentries member.
+For a Centrally-Organised workshop, there is a fee if the organiser is not already a Carpentries member.

 Note that you are free to charge what you choose for a workshop;
 this is a perennial topic of discussion among the Carpentries community and there's a good summary of points here: `Carpentries Blog on Charging for Workshops <https://carpentries.org/blog/2019/06/carpentries-workshops-fees/>`_.

-In both cases (self- or centrally-organised), you can start the workshop process by completing the `Carpentries workshop request form <https://amy.carpentries.org/forms/workshop/>`_ and then proceeding through the relevant checklists and list of tips below.
+In both cases (self- or Centrally-Organised), you can start the workshop process by completing the `Carpentries workshop request form <https://amy.carpentries.org/forms/workshop/>`_ and then proceeding through the relevant checklists and list of tips below.

-For centrally organised workshops, the Regional Coordinator will guide the host and instructor(s) on following through on all these steps.
+For Centrally-Organised workshops, the Regional Coordinator will guide the host and instructor(s) on following through on all these steps.
 A global team of Regional Coordinators support workshop activity and community building in regions around the world. `Read more <https://carpentries.org/regionalcoordinators/>`_ about who they are and what they do.

 For Self-Organised workshops, the host and instructor are directly responsible for ensuring all the steps below are followed without support from the Regional Coordinator.
 If you are planning to self-organise a workshop, check out these `Tips for Organising Your First Carpentries Workshop <https://carpentries.org/blog/2019/10/organising-workshops/>`_.